phodal/awesome-iot/README.md

 * **[TinyOS ★ 543 ⧗ 0](https://github.com/tinyos/tinyos-main)** - designed for low-power wireless devices, such as those used in sensor networks, ubiquitous computing, personal area networks, smart buildings, and smart meters.
 * [Zephyr ★ 12 ⧗ 5](https://github.com/cfriedt/zephyr) -  is a small, scalable real-time operating system for use on resource-constrained systems supporting multiple architectures.
 * [TachyOS](https://github.com/fritzprix/TachyOS) - is the RTOS based on microkernel architecture which includes only minimal components like thread / synchronization, memory management, inter-thread communication while supporting execution context / address space isolation(protection) and extensible modular interface.
+* [Silk](https://github.com/silklabs/silk) - is a free (as in free beer) firmware for a number of smartphones based on the open-source Android operating system with a nodejs layer on top of it that makes it possible to write programs and get access to hardware aspects using only simple JavaScript.

 ## Platform